 Special category driver drive with special range PCA 1st offence: Redfern – Surry Hills Police Station

 Police observed RG driving a scooter on a road in Redfern in Sydney’s inner South.
-Police stopped the vehicle a short distance later for the purpose of a breath test and a licence check.
-Police approached RG who was accompanied by one adult pillion passenger at the time.
+They stopped the vehicle a short distance later for the purpose of a breath test and a licence check.
+Police approached RG who had one adult pillion passenger at the time.
 RG produced a NSW R-Class P1 Provisional licence, which has a condition that GR cannot carry a pillion passenger.

-RG was breath tested and returned a positive alcohol reading.
-He was placed under arrest for the purpose of a breath analysis and conveyed to Surry Hills Police Station.
-Shortly after, RG supplied a sample of his breath which was analysed and returned a reading of 0.021 grams of alcohol in 210 litres of breath.
+RG took a breath test and returned a positive alcohol reading.
+Police took him under arrest for the purpose of a breath analysis.
+They conveyed him to Surry Hills Police Station.
+Shortly after, RG supplied a sample of his breath which went for analysis.
+That returned a reading of 0.021 grams of alcohol in 210 litres of breath.

 Outcome: Downing Centre Local Court

-RG appeared before Downing Centre Local Court in Sydney where he was sentenced to a $400 fine and a 3-month licence disqualification.
-RG instructed us to send a Notice of Appeal to the District Court because the penalty was too severe.
+RG appeared before Downing Centre Local Court in Sydney where he his sentenced was a $400 fine and a 3-month licence disqualification.
+He instructed us to send a Notice of Appeal to the District Court because the penalty was too severe.

 Appeal: District Court – successful appeal

 O’Brien Criminal and Civil Solicitors successfully appealed the decision before the District Court.
-The judge considered RG was only 0.001 above the alcohol limit in deciding to dismiss the offence without any conditions under section 10(1)(a) of the Crimes (Sentencing Procedure) Act 1999.
+The judge considered that as RG was only 0.001 above the alcohol limit to dismiss the offence without any conditions under section 10(1)(a) of the Crimes (Sentencing Procedure) Act 1999.